 Many recycling companies and landfill sites are struggling with used tires.
 Tires are among the largest and most problematic sources of waste, since because of their shape and large volume they take up a lot of valuable space.
 However, tires are also one of the most reusable types of waste materials, as the rubber is very resilient and can be re-used in many ways.

-Here are a few ideas on how you could sell your shredded tires:
+Here are a few ideas on how you could sell your shredded tires

-Tire manufacturers are always looking for recycled tires that can be reused to manufacture new tires.
+- Tire manufacturers are always looking for recycled tires that can be reused to manufacture new tires.

-Landfills can use shredded tires for leachate lines and to help them build new cells.
+- Landfill sites can use shredded tires for leachate lines and to help them build new cells.

-Steel mills can use shredded tires as a carbon source by replacing the coal or coke during manufacturing.
+- Steel mills can use shredded tires as a carbon source by replacing the coal or coke during manufacturing.

 How can TANA Shark help you process your waste tires?

 Video: TANA Shark producing tire-derived fuel (TDF) for a cement kiln

 Watch this video of a TANA Shark producing small particles for a cement kiln and see how this technology helps in maximizing the RDF value.